 WHAT TO DO AT THE FESTIVAL SITE

-If you need help or you don’t know how to handle a situation, turn to the nearest security guard of the Festival.
+If you need help or don’t know how to handle a situation, turn to the nearest security guard of the Festival.

 Always make sure your child knows your phone number – write it on the child’s clothing or give them a business card with your name and phone number.